BolunDai0216/FR3Setup/fr3_ros_workflow/INSTALLATION.md

 catkin_init_workspace src
 git clone --recursive https://github.com/frankaemika/src/franka_ros
 ```
 By default, this will check out the newest release of `franka_ros`.
-If you want to build a particular version of `franka_ros` instead, check out the corresponding Git tag:
+If you want to build a particular version of `franka_ros` instead, check out the corresponding git tag:

 ```bash
 git checkout <version>